blorente/decorat/wiki/stories/the_promotion.md

 "You do know that most people heal from //TODO Pod disease".

 "The voices stop alright, but that ain't 'healing' in my book.
-I reckon they built them so low so that us poor ninkers won't die when they jump off.
+I reckon they built them so low so that us poor ninkers won't die when we jump off.
 They don't care about your broken back, if your mind's still sharp."

 He did have a point.
 Just like //TODO Pod disease affected everyone differently, it was hard to predict what the cleanses would do to workers that ended up in the Fingers.